nadia506/nadia506/README.md

 <!--
 **nadia506/nadia506** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Hi!
-I'm Bokyung Nadia Kim, a current Master's student in Engineering Management with a focus on cybersecurity and data science at Johns Hopkins University.
-During my undergraduate studies at Johns Hopkins University, where I dual-majored in Computer Science and Neuroscience, I concentrated on Human-Computer Interaction (HCI) research and worked as a full-stack software developer.
-Currently, I am expanding my knowledge in machine learning, deep learning, and AI.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...